Wazven/Wazven/README.md

 - 👋 Hi, I’m @Wazven you can Call me Aldi
 - 👀 I’m interested in Backend
-- 🌱 I’m currently learning JS & Python
+- 🌱 I’m currently learning Golang
 - 📫 How to reach me @Aldikuzkuz55@gmail.com